Webrelaunch 2020

 Hydrodynamic (in-)stability of geophysical fluid flow

-We derive and analyse the relevant asymptotic dynamics in contexts with spatial heterogeneities such as the (degenerate) lake equations describing a 2D fluid with prescribed but varying topography.
+We derive and analyse the relevant asymptotic dynamics in contexts with spatial heterogeneities such as the (degenerate) lake equations describing a 2D fluid with prescribed but varying topography and the 3D axisymmetric Euler eeqeuations.

 Staff in the junior research group